-When completing the risk assessment for 2022 we invited our top 200 suppliers to respond to an annual questionnaire on a broad range of environmental, social and governance (ESG) topics, including environmental management, CO2 emissions and workplace controls.
-We use the results to create a sustainability scorecard for each of our suppliers, allowing us to monitor their ESG performance over time and keep track of the initiatives they have in place.
-Suppliers are reassessed on a rotational basis.
-In 2022, 85% of our top 200 suppliers completed the questionnaire, representing around 83% of our total purchase spend for the year.
+We pay particular attention to our Top-200 suppliers, who represent around 84% of our purchase spend.
+We invite them to respond to an annual questionnaire, addressing a broad range of ESG topics, including environmental management, greenhouse gas emissions and workplace controls.
+We use the results to create a sustainability scorecard for each supplier, allowing us to monitor their ESG performance over time and keep track of the initiatives they have in place.
+In 2023, our ESG questionnaire targeted specifically on raw material suppliers to obtain accurate emission factors, recycled content data, and insights into their calculation methods and underlying assumptions.
+We achieved an 89% completion rate among the requested suppliers.
+We actively encourage our suppliers to join the EcoVadis platform.